cmoerl/42-Curriculum/Common_Core/fract-ol/README.md

 #### MiniLibX Library

 Fract-ol utilizes the MiniLibX library, a simple and easy-to-use library that provides basic graphics functionality.
 You can obtain the library from [this repository](https://github.com/42Paris/minilibx-linux).
-After downloading, place the library files in the fract-ol directory.
+After downloading, place the library's directory in the fract-ol directory.

 ### Compilation